The Principle of Isomorphism: A Theory of Population Activity in Grid Cells and Beyond: Application to Grid Cells

+The PI task is defined by the algebraic requirement that the neural dynamics integrate displacements via an Abelian Lie group structure.
+This algebraic route to the torus is closely related to standard arguments in the grid-cell literature \citep{gao2021path,xu2023conformal,whittington2020tolman}; our contribution here is not the route itself, but its alignment with the intrinsic-metric route as an alternative sufficient condition for the same latent topology.

-According to the theory of compact Lie group, the only possible topology of this Lie group is torus \citep{dwyer1998elementary}.
-Thus, from the PI perspective, the toroidal topology emerges directly from the requirement that the neural population acts as a commutative group for integrating displacements.
-This confirms that, as in NM, topology is also an invariant underlying PI.
+\emph{Algebraic constraint.} Under PIso, the latent representational structure must carry a connected, two-dimensional, compact Abelian Lie group action.
+According to the classification of Lie groups, the only connected and compact Abelian Lie groups are tori $T^n$ \citep{dwyer1998elementary}.
+From the PI perspective the toroidal latent topology therefore emerges directly from the requirement that the neural population act as a commutative group for continuous displacement integration.

+\emph{Two sufficient routes, not two requirements.} It is important to read the PI and NM analyses correctly.
+They are two \emph{alternative} sufficient routes to the same toroidal latent topology, not two independent biological objectives that the brain must jointly satisfy.
+The reason for presenting both is conceptual: the algebraic (PI) and the intrinsic-geometric (NM) descriptions of the same Euclidean navigation task converge on the same latent topology, and this convergence is what we exploit below to argue that the torus is the topological invariant of the task.

+\emph{Relation to axis alignment.} Normative work has shown that, among the four standard phenomena of the grid system (hexagonal lattices, intra-module translational symmetry, multimodularity, and conjunctive cells; see \citet{dorrell2026normative}), path integration is specifically what selects translationally symmetric, axis-aligned receptive fields within a module rather than rotated ones \citep{dorrell2022actionable,sorscher2023unified,dorrell2026normative}.
+Our PI route can be read as the topology-level analogue of this statement: the requirement that the population code carry a compact connected Abelian Lie group action picks out the torus as the latent manifold on which a translationally symmetric, axis-aligned module can live, even though the analysis here does not by itself derive the hexagonal pattern of the single-cell firing fields.